frida/frida-website/_docs/building.md

 resources, we had to patch that library to add support for this.
 Upstream doesn't consider this a valid use-case, so unfortunately we need to maintain our fork of this library.
-This means we can't make use of a system-wide GLib on Linux systems, which consequently makes the prebuilt SDK much larger.
+This means we can't make use of a system-wide GLib on GNU/Linux systems, which consequently makes the prebuilt SDK much larger.

 Frida's build system tries to keep you sane by making use of a prebuilt toolchain and SDK for each platform.
 This is what's used in the steps outlined below.

-### Linux
+### GNU/Linux

 - Make sure you have a:
   - Modern x86 system